 You are using an outdated browser.
 For a faster, safer browsing experience, upgrade for free today.

+This is a tile that can be sculptured and iron poured into it to create an art piece.
 Pouring hot iron is an old art which is only being done by a select group of artists choosing to keep the art alive.

 The general premise of an iron pour is the recycling of cast iron into sculpture.
 In this process, scrap cast iron is repurposed by first being broken into small fragments and heated until molten.
 The molten metal is then poured into a hardened sand mold which has been custom-carved by an iron pour participant.
 Once the metal has safely cooled, the resultant artwork can then be removed; a process not unlike soap or candy making.